petar-brankovic8/Study-Notes/Tool Skills/Git.md

 ### Remote

-`git push <remote> <branch>` - Push local branch to the specified remote.
+`git push [-u] <remote> <branch>` - Push local branch to the specified remote.
 Without any arguments it pushes the current branch to its upstream.
+- `-u`: Sets upstream branch for you local branch.

 `git fetch [--prune] <remote>` - Fetch updates.
 - `--prune`: Prunes deleted branches from the remote.
 Does not delete local branch.